nadavmatalon/PCA9536_RGB/README.md

 __blinkSetup();__
 Parameters:&nbsp;&nbsp;&nbsp; color_t (RED / GREEN / BLUE), Optional: unsigned int
 Description:&nbsp;&nbsp;sets up the blink configuration for a specified color.
 If no second parameter is given, blink 'onTime' (and, equally, 'offTime') is set to 500mS by default.
 Otherwise, it is possible to custom set the duration of the 'ON' (and 'OFf') period by specifying a value for the second parameter.
 This function is necessary to enable the blinkOn() and blinkOff() functions.
-It is best to place it in the Setup() section of the sketch so that it's only executed once at runtime.
+It is best to place it in the Setup() section of the sketch so that it'll only executed once at runtime.
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;None

 __blinkOn();__
 Parameters:&nbsp;&nbsp;&nbsp;color_t (RED / GREEN / BLUE)
-Description:&nbsp;&nbsp;turns on the blinking of a specified color based on the settings defined in blinkSetup() for that color.
-Requires pre-setting the blink configuration for the specified color via blinkSetup().
+Description:&nbsp;&nbsp;turns on the blinking of a specified color based on the settings defined in blinkSetup().
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;None

 __blinkOff();__
 Parameters:&nbsp;&nbsp;&nbsp;color_t (RED / GREEN / BLUE)